Incentive on Connections Engagement (ICE) Submission 2017 / 2018

 The management of contracted capacity and treatment of stalled projects has quickly become one of the biggest issues we face.
 As a consequence, opportunities for consented sites to progress can be delayed and, in some cases, increased connection costs through additional network reinforcements can occur.

 We engage with our stakeholders and customers throughout the year in a variety of events and workshops across our licence areas, feeding back information and progress on our stakeholder and customer challenges, encouraging you to speak to us about any specific issues that you might have such as; constraint on our networks, land rights processes, technical information, network questions to resolve commercial, process and technical issues.
-The dates for 2016 are available by clicking here.

-Our Stakeholder panel brings together a group of key stakeholders to help us review, and redesign if necessary, the way in which we manage new connections to our network.
+Our Stakeholder panel brings together a group of key stakeholders to help us review, and redesign if necessary, the way we manage new connections to our network.
 We hope that this will bring challenge, new ideas and understanding to mutual benefit.

 The aim of the stakeholder working group is to: